 In June 2013, the Core Fund sold 425 Lexington Avenue, 499 Park Avenue and 1200 19th Street (collectively, the "New York Trust Assets").
 Both 425 Lexington and 499 Park Avenue are located in midtown Manhattan, New York and 1200 19th Street is located in the Golden Triangle in Washington D.C.'s central business district.
 The Core Fund acquired the New York Trust Assets in August 2003 for a contract purchase price \$581.1 million.
 The contract sales price was \$1,311.0 million.
 As a result of the sale of the New York Trust Assets, the Core Fund recognized a gain on sale of \$291.6 million.
 The results of operations for the NY Trust Assets were reclassified into discontinued operations for the periods presented in the table above as a result of this transaction.
+The Core Fund paid a distribution to the Company in the amount of \$81.3 million in August 2013, a majority of which was related to the sale of the New York Trust Assets.

-During 2012, due to deterioration in the financial condition at Douglas Corporate Center, the Core Fund elected to not make debt service payments on the secured, nonrecourse mortgage loan at the property.
+During the nine months ended September 30, 2012, the Core Fund recorded an impairment loss of \$12.5 million related to four of its properties located in suburban Sacramento, California, which have been reclassified into discontinued operations in the table above as a result of the subsequent sale of these four properties in the fourth quarter of 2012.
+Due to deterioration in the financial condition at Douglas Corporate Center, the Core Fund elected to not make debt service payments on the secured, nonrecourse mortgage loan at the property.
 This decision resulted in a default and a foreclosure on the property by the lender in January 2013.
-As a result of the foreclosure, the Core Fund relinquished all rights and title to the property and was relieved of the entire value of the mortgage loan and recognized a gain of \$12.6 million for the six months ended June 30, 2013.
+As a result of the foreclosure, the Core Fund relinquished all rights and title to the property and was relieved of the entire value of the mortgage loan and recognized a gain of \$12.6 million for the nine months ended September 30, 2013.

 The results of operations for this property were reclassified into discontinued operations for the periods presented in the table above as a result of this transaction.